Biology Department Internships

 - Pathology lab, Fox Chase Cancer Center, Philadelphia (researching aspects of molecular pathology of tumor progression and general tissue analysis for a cancer hospital)

 - Community Supported Agriculture, Philadelphia area.
 Helped manage a low-input vegetable farm focused on local markets.

-- Pennsylvania Dept/Env.
-Protection.
+- Pennsylvania Department of Environmental Protection.
 Assessment of underground storage tank leakage and groundwater quality

 - Public health promotion and assessment with the government of Belize, Central America or in Philadelphia area through Jefferson Health Systems